youki-dev/oci-spec-rs/README.md

 # Contributing
 This project welcomes your PRs and issues.
 Should you wish to work on an issue, please claim it first by commenting on the issue that you want to work on it.
-This is to prevent duplicated efforts from contributers on the same issue.
+This is to prevent duplicated efforts from contributors on the same issue.